OrensteinLab/FiSSC/README.md

 ## Running the Tool

-Ensure that the files follow the format of the example file `example.fa.gz` which is inside the `data` folder.
-Furthermore, we added the datasets used in the paper to that same folder.
+Ensure that all files follow the format of the `example.fa.gz` file located in the `data` folder.
+Additionally, we have included the datasets used in the paper within the same folder, containing only the varying positions as requested by the lab that produced the data.
+It’s important to note that FiSSC is designed to handle sequence libraries with non-varying positions as well, as it automatically ignores any non-varying positions.

 ### Running FiSSC